Mastering TipKit: Basics

 $0.donations.donatedWithin(.days(3)).count > 3

-Currently, in each generated Event, TipKit only records the time of event creation and has not yet opened up for custom DonationInfo.
-If custom DonationInfo is made available, we will be able to add more additional information when creating events, enabling more targeted rule settings.
+Currently, each generated Event in TipKit only records the time of creation, and custom DonationInfo is not yet available.
+If custom DonationInfo were available, we could add more specific information when creating events for more targeted rule setting.

 Swift